ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 (8) f_atrophy- = b/(b+d)
 (9) use normal distribution uncertainty ranges

-* We assume the OR is for the true prevalence of H. pylori among the atrophic states

 The calculated values should look similar to this back of envelope calculation: see tab Aoki 2005 :download:`Method workbook<precancer_states_and_hpylori_memo_28dec2020.xlsx>`